 Inspired by the geographic and historic richness of the Hudson and Delaware regions, in recent years she has focused her energies on landscape painting.
 She has created a new series of paintings inspired by the numberous creeks and waterfalls in Pike County’s abundant natural places.
 Having recently moved here, her enthusiasm for this place has compelled her to capture and interpret its special beauty in oil paintings.
 She has begun to include local people of historic significance into her repertoire of local scenes.

-After recieving her formal fine art training at the Rocky Mountain College of Art and Design in Denver, she returned to the Hudson/Delaware region, specifically for the geography of the Hudson Valley region and to make her mark as an artist in her own community.
+After receiving her formal fine art training at the Rocky Mountain College of Art and Design in Denver, she returned to the Delaware/Hudson region, specifically for the geography of the Northeast and to make her mark as an artist in the place that she found inspiring.

 To see more of Marie’s work, please visit her website at www.mliuart.com.